-8. Provide a cozy work environment and comfortable amenities
+8. Provide a cosy work environment and comfortable amenities

 To complement the good looks, a clean environment cannot be underrated in keeping team members motivated.
-Work hazard should be at its barest minimum in your workplace.
+Work hazards should be at their barest minimum in your workplace.
 Your team members must enjoy the safety of both their life and property whenever they are on site.
 Also, you should offer food and refreshment in the workplace if possible.
 A loaded snack station or a coffee machine can do wonders for team motivation.
-To stay freshened and not worn-out, you should make sure your team members subscribe to a flexible schedule with a regular break.
+To stay freshened and not worn out, you should make sure your team members subscribe to a flexible schedule with a regular break.

 Not to ignore members who can be as far as halfway across the globe from the team, you should do one or two things to keep them equally motivated.
 For instance, you can help remote team members set up a dual-monitor workstation.
 Either by sending financial help or supporting their hard work with team gadgets such as monitors and other computer peripherals.
 This will keep such team members motivated and proactive about work.